imasy36/imasy36.github.io/README.md

   [ For both above tools the images must be of same size so that no cropping is required ]

-  <strong>Filters <strong>: Image filters - Grayscale and Red Shading
+  <strong>Filters </strong>: Image filters - Grayscale and Red Shading

   <strong>Movie Recommender</strong> : it's a Movie recommender that takes input ratings of random movies of different genres [12] with at least 20 ratings and based on it recommends a maximum of    20 movies title.